ggouws/HPC_RNAseq/README.md

   ```

  </details>
   <br>
  <details><summary><font size="6"><b>5)  Quality Assessment, Quality Control and data trimming</b></font></summary>
   <br>
   <br>

-  The next step is to check the quality of your fastq files and then perform quality trimming.
+  Our first analytical tasks are to investigate the quality of our sequence data and the fastq files, and then perform
+  quality filtering and trimming, such that high quality data remain for mapping and quantifying.

-  First you will run the script to generate the quality plots.
-This first runs [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on each sample separately.
+  Firstly, you'll need to run the script to generate the quality plots of the raw data.
+This script
+  runs [fastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on each sample separately.
+The script then
+  uses [MultiQC](https://multiqc.info) to combine the fastQC reports for the individual samples into a combined quality
-  [MultiQC](https://multiqc.info) is then run to generate a combined quality plot.
-Two MultiQC plots are generated, one for all forward reads and one for reverse reads.
-These
+  plot (in 'html' format), which you can download and view in a browser.
+Two MultiQC plots are generated; one for all
+  the R1 reads and one for the R2 reads.
+When completed, the fastQC output will be placed in a 'fastqc' folder, while the
+  MultiQC reports will se
   can be found in the 'fastqc' folder when the script has finished running.
   <br><br>
   <b>The command line arguments you must supply are:</b><br>
-  - the file extension for your forward reads (-f)
+  - the file extension for your forward (R1) reads (-f)
-  - the file extension for your reverse reads (-r)
+  - the file extension for your reverse (R2) reads (-r)
   <br><br>

    <br>

   ```
- qsub scripts/03_fastqc.sh -f _1.fastq.gz -r _2.fastq.gz
+ sbatch scripts/02_raw_fastqc.sh -f _1.fastq.gz -r _2.fastq.gz
   ```

   <br>